cayesoneira/ProgrammingInScientificEnvironment/DockerHandsOnSession_Guide.md

 - We build the image `m1992-python` from the dockerfile.
 When we know the abolute path we write:

         docker build C:\ARCHIVODOCKERDECAYE
-- We run it and use the terminal to install those packages.
+- We run it:

         docker run -it 027f9d7572af
+- We use the terminal inside the container to install those packages:

         FALTA EL COMANDO QUE HAY QUE METER EN LA TERMINAL DEL CONTAINER PARA QUE INSTALE ESO.
 YA INTENTÉ CASI TODAS LAS OPCIONES COMUNES DE PYTHON3 Y DE LINUX, ETC.

 *Create/adapt the Dockerfile to incorporate the missing packages in the image.*
 - We just find the following lines in the dockerfile: